-2.2.3 Signalling Theory
+2.2.3 Signaling Theory

-Signalling theory, introduced by Spence (1973), explores how one party conveys information to another to reduce information asymmetry.
+Signaling theory, introduced by Spence (1973), explores how one party conveys information to another to reduce information asymmetry.
 Firms use signals, such as environmental disclosures, to convey their quality and ethical standards to external parties (Connelly et al., 2011).
 For oil and gas firms, robust environmental disclosures serve to differentiate themselves from competitors and assure investors of their commitment to managing environmental risks.
 In Nigeria, where the oil and gas industry faces scrutiny, firms can use environmental disclosures to signal their sustainability practices to investors.
 Strong disclosures may attract socially responsible investment and enhance global reputations.
-However, limited regulatory enforcement may allow firms to engage in "greenwashing," undermining the credibility of their disclosures and signalling theory's effectiveness.
+However, limited regulatory enforcement may allow firms to engage in "greenwashing," undermining the credibility of their disclosures and signaling theory's effectiveness.

 2.2.4 Institutional Theory

-Institutional theory, developed by DiMaggio and Powell (1983), posits that firms' behaviours are shaped by institutional frameworks, including regulatory bodies and societal expectations.
+Institutional theory, developed by DiMaggio and Powell (1983), posits that firms' behaviors are shaped by institutional frameworks, including regulatory bodies and societal expectations.
 In the oil and gas sector, compliance with environmental disclosure requirements may stem from the need to conform to both national regulations and international standards.
 Among the theories reviewed, Legitimacy Theory is most applicable to this study.
 The theory is particularly relevant because it emphasizes how firms align their practices, including environmental disclosures, with societal expectations to maintain legitimacy.
 In the context of the Nigerian oil and gas sector, where there is significant public and regulatory pressure regarding environmental impacts, greenhouse gas disclosures and waste management disclosures can help firms gain or maintain legitimacy.
 This, in turn, can positively influence their market value, making Legitimacy Theory the most fitting framework for understanding how environmental accounting disclosures impact market value in this sector.

 2.3 Empirical Review

 The empirical review examines various studies on Greenhouse Gas emissions, effluents, waste management and their impact on the value of oil and gas firms.
 Akbaş and Canikli (2018) investigated the determinants of greenhouse gas (GHG) emission disclosures in Turkish firms.
-The study’s sample included 84 listed companies, and logistic regression was employed to analyse the data.
+The study’s sample included 84 listed companies, and logistic regression was employed to analyses the data.
 The study found that firm size, institutional ownership, and market value positively influenced GHG disclosure, while board size had a negative impact.
 While the findings are insightful, the study's focus on Turkey may limit its applicability to Nigeria due to different regulatory environments and market dynamics.
 Expanding the research to include other developing countries or sectors like oil and gas could provide more comprehensive insights.

 Uniamikogbo and Ifeanyichukwu (2021) examined the relationship between environmental accounting disclosures and financial performance in Nigerian manufacturing firms.
 The study sampled 40 firms listed on the Nigerian Stock Exchange over the period 2010–2019.
 Using regression analysis, the study found that environmental disclosures positively impacted key financial indicators like share price and return on assets.
 This study is relevant for oil and gas firms, offering insights into the financial effects of environmental transparency.
 However, a deeper exploration of specific environmental disclosures could provide more targeted insights for the oil and gas sector.
-Ofoegbu and Onyebuenyi (2022) analysed the impact of environmental sustainability disclosure on the financial performance of oil and gas firms in Nigeria, Namibia, and Kenya.
+Ofoegbu and Onyebuenyi (2022) analyzed the impact of environmental sustainability disclosure on the financial performance of oil and gas firms in Nigeria, Namibia, and Kenya.
 The sample included 15 firms, and the study used content analysis based on the Global Reporting Initiative (GRI) standards, applying robust least squares regression.
 The study found mixed results, with some environmental disclosures positively impacting performance, while others had negative effects.
-Although the cross-regional approach adds depth, the focus on other countries limits the generalisability of the findings to Nigeria.
+Although the cross-regional approach adds depth, the focus on other countries limits the generalizability of the findings to Nigeria.